codahale/veil-go/README.md

 ### Password-Based Encryption

-To safely store secret keys, Argon2id is used with a 16-byte random salt to derive a AES-256 key and GCM nonce.
-The secret key is encrypted with AES-256-GCM+HMAC-SHA2-512/256.
+To safely store secret keys, Argon2id is used with a 16-byte random salt to derive a AES-256 key and CTR IV.
+The secret key is encrypted with AES-256-CTR+HMAC-SHA2-512/256.

 ## What's the point